manishgwas/inventory-service/DEPLOYMENT.md

 - For Windows/Mac, Docker Compose networking works out of the box.
 For Linux, ensure Docker network bridge is enabled.

 ---

-## Contact

-For issues, open an issue in the repository or contact the maintainer.